Lane Thomas Player Props: Nationals vs. Mets

-The Washington Nationals, including Lane Thomas (.250 slugging percentage in past 10 games, including no home run), battle starter Jose Butto and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Lane Thomas (.214 on-base percentage in past 10 games, 97 points below season-long percentage) and the Washington Nationals play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 7:10 PM ET.

 Lane Thomas Game Info & Props vs. the Mets